 - Download the Family Link app.

 - In the top right, tap Create or +.

 - Follow the instructions on screen to create your child’s account.

 - When you're done, a confirmation will show on the screen.

 How Gmail accounts are different for kids under 13

 For the most part, Gmail will be the same for children as it is for adults.
-There are only a few Gmail features that aren’t available to children under 13.
+There are only a few differentiating features with Gmail for kids that aren’t available to children under 13.

 - Ads: Google won't serve your child ads.